-The 5th Unregulated Contaminant Monitoring Rule (UCMR5) began testing for 29 PFAS compounds and lithium in 2023, and testing will run through 2025.
+The 5th Unregulated Contaminant Monitoring Rule (UCMR5) began testing for 29 PFAS compounds and lithium in 2023.
 The UCMR5 should test all community water systems with populations of at least 3300 people.
 Three randomly selected systems in Maryland with populations less than 3300 people will also be tested under the UCMR5.
 Detections greater than the minimum reporting levels for each constituent should be reported in the CCR.
-Kabik Court receives treated water from the Freedom District Water Treatment Plant which was tested in 2024 for UCMR5.
-Those results can be found below.
+UCMR5 sampling occurred for the Freedom District in 2024, the results are below.

-2024 Freedom District WTP UCMR5 Results

-Contaminant Average Level Range Detected Unit Typical Source PFBA <5 <5 ppt PFBS <3 <3 ppt PFHpA <3 <3 ppt a large group of more than 4,000 human-made chemicals that have PFHxA <3 <3 ppt been used since the 1940s in a PFHxS <3 <3 ppt range of products, including stain- and water-resistant fabrics and PFOA <4 <4 ppt carpeting, cleaning products, paints, cookware, food packaging PFOS <4 <4 ppt and fire-fighting foams.
+2024 Freedom District WTP UCMR5 Results Contaminant Average Level Range Detected Unit Typical Source PFBA <5 <5 ppt PFBS <3 <3 ppt PFHpA <3 <3 ppt a large group of more than 4,000 human-made chemicals that have PFHxA <3 <3 ppt been used since the 1940s in a PFHxS <3 <3 ppt range of products, including stain- and water-resistant fabrics and PFOA <4 <4 ppt carpeting, cleaning products, paints, cookware, food packaging PFOS <4 <4 ppt and fire-fighting foams.
 PFPeA 3.3 3.2 - 3.4 ppt 6:2 FTS <5 <5 ppt Lithium <9 <9 ppb Naturally occurring element